Sbanks2/SQL_Bike_Share/README.md

 <br>

 See the visualizations above.
-For the presentation, please check out the PowerPoint with the SQL_Bike_Share project [here](https://github.com/Sbanks2/SQL_Bike_Share/tree/main) which includes my recommendations.
+For the presentation, please review the PowerPoint presentation with the SQL_Bike_Share project [here](https://github.com/Sbanks2/SQL_Bike_Share/tree/main), which includes my recommendations.